The-AVR/AVR-2022/content/en/drone-peripheral-assembly/status-lights/_index.md

 ./start.py run -n
 ```

-Feel free to explore and try different combinations for what you thing is the most useful information.
+Feel free to explore and try different combinations for what you think is the most useful information.
-For instance is you are doing just a flight test with no peripherals you may want to try the following.
+For instance if you are doing just a flight test with no peripherals you may want to try the following.

 ```bash
 cd AVR-2022/VMC/